 Club Bio: Senobe is a non-profit organization.
 It is run by a Board of volunteer members who meet regularly throughout the year.
 A new Board of Directors is elected each fall.
 Our club depends on the work of volunteers and we welcome you to join in - whether by assisting with special projects and fund-raising events or by assisting as judges or boat drivers during regattas.
 Membership participation is critical to the success of Senobe.

-The club offers a comprehensive program of recreational, pre-competitive and competitive paddling, swimming lessons and supervised recreational activities.
+The club offers a comprehensive program of recreational, pre-competitive and competitive paddling, and supervised recreational activities.
 Membership is open to all individuals and families in the community.
 Senobe has a Clubhouse with a canteen, boathouse, docks, sandy beach with wading area, playground, and basketball net.
 Our membership is growing, as is the enthusiasm for the Club and the many benefits it offers to its members.